-Meghan Markle’s Hat Choices Reveal She’s Not As “Confident” As Kate Middleton, Expert Says
+Meghan Markle’s Hat Choices Reveal She’s Not As ‘Confident’ As Kate Middleton, Expert Says

 — Mirror Royal (@MirrorRoyal) June 19, 2018

 Of course, Kate Middleton has had more time than Meghan to refine her hat sensibilities.
-She married into the British Royal family in 2011.
+She married into the British royal family in 2011.
 Meghan and Prince Harry are newlyweds and we can assume that Markle never expected that hats were going to be such a big part of her public life when she was growing up in California.

-But Duchess Meghan has shown that she open to taking risks with he royal fashion choices, The Independentnotes.
-At this year’s Trooping The Color celebration for Queen Elizabeth’s birthday, Meghan wore an off-the-shoulder pink dress.
+But Meghan has shown that she open to taking risks with her royal fashion choices, the Independent notes.
+At this year’s Trooping The Colour celebration for Queen Elizabeth’s birthday, Meghan wore an off-the-shoulder pink dress.
 This is usually a no-no for female members of the royal family.
 She also chose not to wear a hat when she made that solo appearance with the queen, although they do note that the occasion may not have been formal enough to require one.

 Meghan Markle: Queen gives Prince Harry wife honour Kate Middleton has never received https://t.co/AOjL1dqzJ8 pic.twitter.com/QFlTQRqGFl